ml-tuw/ml-tuw.github.io/teaching/sose23/seminar_msc.md

 Attend the **mandatory** first meeting either in person or remotely (details on TUWEL).

 #### Option 1: our suggestions
  > You select **two** topics/papers (i.e., two bullet points) from one of the topics below.
-You will work with the material mentioned in the overview and the project-specific resources.
+You will work with the material mentioned in the overview and the topic-specific resources.

 #### Option 2: your own idea + one of our suggestions